 A branch or subsidiary registration is the simplest set up, and probably the most advisable.
 You could use your established company elsewhere, or utilize a Hong Kong or Singaporean bank account, or any jurisdiction which could handle a larger amount of funds, and is considered more secure for banking and currency purposes.
 Many clients might prefer to be invoiced or paid in Hong Kong dollars, US dollars or Singaporean dollars as opposed to Cambodian Reil.

 Timeline for setting up a Cambodian company

 Setting up a branch or subsidiary takes about 2 to 4 weeks to complete the procedures.
-Tax and labor registration will take about 1 to 3 months; however, the company can obtain its tax ID number in 2 weeks after filing application and can start its operation, unless the activities are required to be licensed by a specific ministry or authority.
-The company is also required to comply with environmental rules for the activities which is likely to have negative impact on the environment.
+Tax and labor registration will take about 1 to 3 months; however, the company can obtain its tax ID number in 2 weeks after filing an application and can start its operation, unless the activities are required to be licensed by a specific ministry or authority.
+The company is also required to comply with environmental rules for the activities which are likely to have a negative impact on the environment.